cayhorstmann/codecheck2/build-instructions.md

 ```
 Set a breakpoint in app/com/horstmann/codecheck/Main.java and launch the debugger with the Launch Main configuration.

-To debug on Windows or MacOS, you have to use the Docker container for
-compilation and execution.

-    docker build --tag comrun:1.0-SNAPSHOT comrun
-    docker run -p 8080:8080 -it comrun:1.0-SNAPSHOT

-Point your browser to <http://localhost:8080/api/health> to check that
-the container is running.

-Add the VM argument

-    -Dcom.horstmann.codecheck.comrun.remote=http://localhost:8080/api/upload

 Building the Web Application
 ----------------------------